haimkastner/unitsnet-py/README.md

 # The exact same value as
 length_from_km_dto = Length.from_dto_json(length_dto_represents_in_km_json)

-# Also, it supported to create and handle as DTO instance and to create to/from json to it.
+# Additionally, it supports creating and handling as a DTO instance, as well as creating and converting to/from JSON.

 # Get a DTO instance from a Length instance
 length_dto: LengthDto = length.to_dto()